 One of the best things about fitness trackers is that they make you aware of just how much you move.
 Generation after generation has found that leaving school and organised sports behind coincides with a drop in activity levels.

 By teaching your children about their activity levels, you can help to make fitness a habit, not a chore.
 The more they learn about the benefits of movement and activity, the more likely they are to make an effort to stay fit long into their adult lives.

 Finally, there is one area in which kids will always naturally compete: who has the best toys.
 Even into the teenage years this can continue with more of a focus on gadgets and accessories.
 Make sure that you give your kids the best start at fitness by getting them the coolest and funkiest fitness trackers.
 It will make them the envy of all of their friends at school, which in turn will motivate them to use and show off the fitness trackers even more.

 Essential reading: The best smartwatches for kids

-They won’t want to admit to school friends that they haven’t met their targets, and so they’ll be all the more motivated to get those numbers higher!
-It’s a win-win situation, and by the time the novelty factor wears off, they will be into the habit of being more active.
+They won’t want to admit to school friends that they haven’t met their targets, so they’ll be all the more motivated to get those numbers up!
+It’s a win-win situation.
+Hopefully by the time the novelty factor wears off, they will be into the habit of being more active.

 Like this article?
 Subscribe to our monthly newsletter to never miss out!